Lamu Port and Lamu–Southern Sudan–Ethiopia Transport Corridor: LAPSSET Corridor projects

+In addition to this the project is also spearheading the development of associated infrastructure sub projects, in particular the High Grand Falls Power Station that is envisaged to produce 500MW of power and provide water to Lamu city, Lamu Port and metropolis, and irrigation of mega farms planned for the Tana Delta among other areas within the Corridor.
+The High Grand Falls will be used to create a manmade lake at its dam with a view to controlling perennial flooding within the lower Tana Basin.
+More importantly, the LAPSSET Corridor infrastructure is being developed as a critical enabler meant to spur growth of other sectors of the economy within the Corridor.
+Of great significance is the rich agricultural value chain, spanning over ten different economic crops whose implementation has begun with the establishment of mega irrigation schemes.

 Institutionalisation of the project

 The LAPSSET Corridor Project is the first single integrative infrastructure Project the Government has initiated and prepared under Vision 2030 Strategy Framework without external assistance.
-The project endeavors to deliver a Just and Prosperous middle income Kenya by the year 2030.

-Kenya is spearheading the development of Lamu Port-South Sudan-Ethiopia-Transport (LAPSSET) Corridor Project to strengthen the country's position as a gateway and a transport and logistics hub to the East African sub-region and the Great Lakes region to facilitate trade, promote regional economic integration and interconnectivity between African countries.
-The project is managed by the LAPSSET Corridor Development Authority (LCDA), which is domiciled under the Presidency.
+Kenya is spearheading the development of the LAPSSET Corridor to strengthen the country's position as a gateway and a transport and logistics hub to the East African sub-region and the Great Lakes region to facilitate trade, promote regional economic integration and interconnectivity between African countries.
+The project is managed by the LAPSSET Corridor Development Authority (LCDA), which reports to the Presidency.

 Mandate of LAPSSET Corridor Development Authority

 In March 2013, the LAPSSET Corridor Development Authority (LCDA) was established through the Presidential Order Kenya Gazette Supplement No. 51, Legal Notice No. 58, The LAPSSET Corridor Development Authority Order 2013 to plan, coordinate and manage the implementation of the Lamu Port-South Sudan-Ethiopia Transport Corridor Project.
-The Authority is domiciled in The Presidency in accordance with the Constitution of Kenya 2010.
-The LCDA is headed by Mr. Silvester Kasuku, MBS, CMILT, Director General/ Chief Executive Officer and Amb, Dr. Francis Muthaura, EGH, Chairman of the Board of the Authority.
-The functions of the Authority are as follows:
+A director general heads the 11 member board that includes five state officials, private sector representatives and a chairman appointed by the president.
+The LCDA will push for public private partnerships to help in implementation of the project.
+The Authority is reporting to the Presidency in accordance with the Constitution of Kenya.
+The LCDA is headed by Mr. Silvester Kasuku, MBS, CMILT, Director General/ Chief Executive Officer and Amb, Dr. Francis Muthaura, EGH, chairman of the Board of the Authority.
+The functions of the LCDA are as follows: